 Emma Dawnay, a Cambridge science graduate, has a passion for economics, having experienced first-hand the dot-com boom/bust whilst being taught traditional economics.
 In 2005, while at the New Economics Foundation, she co-authored an influential report on Behavioural Economics.
 She has lived in Switzerland where she became a member of the board of Monetäre Modernisierung, the NGO which instigated a national referendum on how money should come into circulation.
 Emma is a keen environmentalist and believes we will only be able to tackle our environmental crises if we correctly understand the economic drivers.

 John Foster is a freelance writer and philosophy teacher, and an honorary teaching fellow in the department of Politics, Philosophy and Religion at Lancaster University, UK.
 He has worked as a schoolteacher and an NHS administrator, and has been an environmentalist for nearly forty years.
 His relevant publications include Valuing Nature? (ed.)
 (Routledge, 1997), The Sustainability Mirage (Earthscan, 2008), After Sustainability: Denial, Hope, Retrieval ( Earthscan/Routledge, 2015), and Post-Sustainability: Tragedy and Transformation (ed.)
 (Routledge 2017).
-John is a director of Green House Think Tank Ltd. and co-chair of Green House.
+His latest book is Realism and the Climate Crisis: Hope for Life (Bristol, 2022).

 Robert Magowan is a policy advisor in the UK government and writes on green politics and economics.
 He is formerly Policy Development Co-Coordinator for the Green Party of England and Wales and is an organiser with Green New Deal UK.
 He holds an MSc in Economics and Governance from Leiden University where his thesis considered the relationship between work hours and high-carbon leisure.
 He has interned at WWF, E3G and the Clingendael Institute's Planetary Security Initiative.